aldebaran/astr/README.md

 **2. Launch MongoDB**

-Open a terminal and enter:
+- Open a terminal and run

 ```
 sudo service mongod start
 ```

-Or (on Debian 9):
+- Or (on Debian 9)

 ```
 systemctl start mongodb